 At Pitcarmick I happened on a fairly flat grassy plateau so I decided to pitch early to get out of the rain.
 Once I was under cover, I made some hot food and a drink while peering out into the dreich landscape.

 I believe this land may be part of a shooting and fishing estate, although there were no signs, so apologies if I shouldn’t have been there.
-It was an unplanned camp and there was a complete lack of alternative places.
-As usual, I left no trace.
+It was an unplanned camp in an area with a complete lack of alternative places.

-Since this trip in June it has been confirmed that I have Lyme Disease, so I suspect this affected my stamina and outlook on this trip.
-Hopefully my strength and good cheer will return soon.
+Since this trip in June it has been confirmed that I have Lyme Disease, so I suspect this affected my stamina on this trip.
+Hopefully my strength will return soon.

 Best bits of kit; Jetboil Stove, Black Diamond Distance poles, PHD Minim bag.

-Not needed; Sun cream, Head net, Treadlite Cuben LED light.
+Not needed; Sun cream, Head net, Cuben LED light.